 What is epilepsy?

 If you have a low seizure threshold, your brain is less resistant to seizures.
-So you are more likely than someone with a high seizure threshold to start having seizures suddenly for no obvious reason than someone with a high seizure threshold
+So you are more likely to suddenly start having seizures for no obvious reason than someone with a high seizure threshold.

 Taken from 'What is epilepsy?'
 Order this leaflet from our online shop as part of our 'first five free' offer.